 Last week we talked about the must-have Japanese stationery.
 So now, we obviously have to talk about where to find it.
 If you’re in Japan, it’s quite easy, really, you can find stationery in almost any store you wander into, including your local Conbini like 7-11 or Lawson.
 But if you’re new here or just visiting you might want some guidance.
 That’s why I’ve put together a list of where to buy Japanese stationery in Japan.
+If you are heading to Tokyo, get my free custom Google Map to help you get to all of the English Bookstores, stationery shops, and cozy cafes to write, read, or journal in.

 Where to Buy Japanese Stationery in Japan